Paraconsistent and Paracomplete Zermelo-Fraenkel Set Theory: Tarski semantics in

-Non-classical logics are usually set up by considering other (non-Tarski) semantics, so that the formal system in question may exhibit various levels of non-classicality while the meta-theory remains classical.
-This is the case, for example, with Kripke semantics for intuitionistic logic, and with our own T/F-models for $\BS$ from Section \ref{logic}.
+Of course, non-classical logics may be set up by considering alternative (non-Tarski) semantics, so that the formal system in question exhibit non-classicality while the meta-theory remains classical.
+Such is the case, for example, with Kripke semantics for intuitionistic logic, and the T/F-models for $\BS$ from Section \ref{logic}.
+But this does not shed any light on the question how the logic generated by {\it Tarski} semantics (in a way, the most fundamental and semantics) is affected by the logic that holds in the meta-theory.

-But we could approach the question differently: what is the logic generated by considering standard {\it Tarski} semantics, but set up within a {\it non-classical meta-theory}?
-The purpose of this section is to show that, indeed, Tarski semantics in $\BZFC$ give rise to the logic $\BS$, i.e., $\BZFC$ proves that $\BS$ is sound and complete with respect to \emph{classical} Tarski semantics.
-This result makes concrete use of the anti-classicality axiom; in fact, we shall see that the logic generated by Tarski semantics precisely reflects the level of non-classicality in the meta-theory.

-In this section, we work in $\BZFC$ or $\PZFC$.
-For clarity, we will refer to models defined below as {\it Tarski models} and the semantics as {\it Tarski semantics}, to keep them apart from T/F-models and T/F-semantics.
-We will also be explicit with using the notation $\models$ to refer to the Tarski satisfaction relation, and $\models^T$ and $\models^F$ to refer to the T/F-satisfaction relations.
+Questions of this sort have been considered, for example, by Shapiro in \cite[Chapters 6 and 7]{Shapiro-Varieties} or by Bacon in \cite{Andrew-Bacon}, and some related concerns about logical pluralism are voiced in \cite{waterplants, RobertP}.
+No doubt, early logicians like G\"odel and Tarski would have been aware of this issue as well.
+Nevertheless, although the phenomenon of meta-logic affecting formal logic seems to be a well-known concern in philosophy of language and theories of truth, we do not know of a rigorous {\it mathematical} analysis of this phenomenon, certainly not in the context of paraconsistency.
+Indeed, such an analysis would require a sufficiently developed theory of paraconsistent mathematics to begin with, in which the relevant model-theoretic definitions and proofs might be formalised and carried out.
+Now that we have $\BZFC$ at our disposal, we are in a position to do exactly that.

+The setup is as follows: in $\PZFC$, we can define Tarski semantics by employing the usual induction definition (although predicates are interpretations non-classically).
+This gives rise to a semantic consequence relation, which we shall denote by $\models$, and one can study the {\it logic} which is sound and complete with respect to this relation.
+It turns out that in $\BZFC$ (i.e., in the presence of the Anti-Classicality Axiom), this logic is precisely $\BS$ (Theorem \ref{tarski}).
+On the other hand, in $\PZFC \; + $ ``all sets are classical'', it is simply classical logic.

+In fact, we can be more specific by looking at only the paraconsistent, or only the paracomplete, fragment of the Anti-Classicality Axiom.
+In $\PZFC$, one can then show that the logic generated by Tarski semantics satisfies the exact same level of non-classicality as we assume to hold in the meta-theory (Theorems \ref{tt1} and \ref{tt2}).

-\begin{Def}[$\PZFC$] The language of first order logic is assumed to be coded by {\it classical} sets.
+\begin{Def}[$\PZFC$] The syntax of first order logic is assumed to be coded by {\it classical} sets.
 A Tarski model $\M$ consists of a {\it classical set} $M$ as a domain, and (not necessarily classical) interpretations for all constant and relation symbols.
-For simplicity, assume there are no function symbols.
-Inductively define:
+For simplicity we will leave out function symbols.
+Inductively we define:

-\begin{enumerate}[1.]
+\begin{enumerate}

 \item $\M \models (t=s)[a,b] \iff a=b$.

 \item $\M \models R(t_1, \dots, t_n)[a_1, \dots, a_n] \iff R^\M(a_1, \dots a_n)$.